-The fee to file financial statements under the Companies Act 1993 is $175 (plus GST).
-The fee to lodge financial statements under the Financial Markets Conduct (FMC) Act 2013 is $223 (plus GST).
+If you're filing financial statements under the Companies Act 1993 the fee is different than if you need to file them under Financial Markets Conduct (FMC) Act 2013.
 Fees must be paid at the time you submit your financial statements to the Companies Office.

 You must pay a late fee if your financial statements aren't filed under the Companies Act by the due date.
 No GST is applied to this fee as it's a penalty.
 The late fee is: